Wilhelmina Seegmiller: Biography

-Wilhelmina Seegmiller was born at Fairview, Ontario, Canada, December 6, 1866.
+Wilhelmina Seegmiller was born at Fairview, Canada West on December 6, 1866.

 She received her early training in the Goderich, Ontario, schools; later she studied in Toronto.

 In 1884, she moved to Grand Rapids, Michigan, where she passed the teachers’ examination, and at the age of eighteen, was appointed a teacher in the primary grade at the Wealthy Avenue school, where she gave such efficient service that later she was appointed principal of the school.
 During the time she was teaching, she was studying art.
 Her work attracted the attention of educators, and she was appointed in 1888, Supervisor of Drawing in the public schools at Allegheny, Pennsylvania, a position she held until 1892.

 In 1893, she entered Pratt Institute in Brooklyn, New York City, studying normal art, and immediately after her graduation, went to Europe for a short period, and then came to Indianapolis in the year 1895 as director of art instruction in the public schools, which position she held until her death in 1913.

 In her time, she was the foremost teacher of art for children in the U.S. Her influence spread to Europe through her published work.
 Her work in the schools of Indianapolis was in a certain sense revolutionary.
 She introduced into the drawing work of children formerly a mere matter of uninteresting line drawing, the use of color.
 Under her inspiration, the children were led to attempt to make their crude sketches beautiful, as well as expressive.
 In this kind of work, Seegmiller was a pioneer.

 Seegmiller was one of the strongest factors in the development of the John Herron Art Institute.

 A writer and lecturer on art educational topics, she was the author of The Applied Arts Drawing Books, which were universally used through the schools of the U.S. From June until January in 1914, more than a million copies were sold.
 In addition she was the author of Little Rhymes for Little Readers, Other Rhymes for Little Readers, and Sing a Song of Seasons. the illustrations for the last were her own, and combined accurate botanical drawing as well as a decorative sense.

 She originated and arranged much material for school work: a four years' course in primary hand work; a succeeding course for the higher grades.
 She devised weaving mats of rough paper and soft colors; she also discovered tilo, a Japanese wood-shaving that is used in weaving mats and in basket-making; she introduced into the schools wood-block printing, stenciling, and other methods of making designs for beautifying materials used in the home.
 She was untiring in her efforts to broaden the outlook of the teachers with whom she worked; she gave of her time and strength to lead classes for teachers after school hours and on Saturdays, that they might better understand the principles and have a foundation upon which to build the work of art instruction.